 What Are the Benefits of Omega-3?

 Each type of omega-3 potentially offers its own specific benefits.
 In general, omega-3s can help support the body’s system in several significant ways.
-For example, omega-3s are well-known for supporting healthy cardiovascular function.
+For example, omega-3s are well-known for supporting cardiovascular health and function.
 Some people believe these fats help play a role in maintaining healthy blood pressure and cholesterol levels already within the healthy range.
 They are also known for supporting eye health.

 DHA can be a great addition to your diet if you’re pregnant.
 More specifically, DHA can support healthy brain development and maintain nervous system function in a child.
 Even in adulthood, DHA omega-3s can support brain health by helping maintain normal cognitive function, including memory and motor skills.